dvernon5/dvernon5.github.io/_posts/2025-11-07-How-the-Internet-Actually-Works-From-Click-to-Screen.md

 I used to think daily use meant I understood the internet.
 Wrong.
 The moment I dug in, I saw how many pieces must align for data to reach my screen.
 Let’s trace the path, step by step, without fluff.

 ### 1. Your Device Starts the Request
 You type "google.com" in the browser.
 The device does not know the location.
-It relies on the TCP/IP stack, the protocol suite that governs all internet communication.
+It relies on the TCP/IP stack, the protocol suite that governs all Internet communication.

 ### 2. Modem and Router at Home
 The modem converts the ISP signal (cable, fiber, or DSL) into Ethernet.
 The router assigns local IP addresses (like 192.168.1.10) and builds a packet.
 Each packet contains source IP, destination IP (still unknown), and payload.